sunchaserinfo/wp-libravatar-replace/readme.txt

 * Thank you for using the Libravatar Replace plugin!

 = 3.0.0 =
-* We have added an optional local cache for the avatars
+* An optional local cache for the avatars is added